-Medical resources and calls for medical suppliers, professionals and volunteers
+Medical resources, vaccine information, calls for medical suppliers, professionals and volunteers

 New York State Of Health Reopens Insurance Enrollment

 Compare plans and enroll at nystateofhealth.ny.gov.
 Assistance is available by chat or in-person help.
 Press release.
 Complete the GetCoveredNYC form if you need assistance: www1.nyc.gov/nyc-resources/get-covered.page or text CoveredNYC to 877877 or call 311.

 If you have symptoms of coronavirus, get tested!
 Sites run by New York State are free.
 Check with the others and with your doctor to find out if there will be charges. coronavirus.health.ny.gov/find-test-site-near-you.
 New Yorkers who have symptoms or questions about Coronavirus (COVID-19) can call 1-844-NYC-4NYC to connect to a medical provider free of charge seven days a week from 9am - 9pm.

 If you have been in close contact with people outside your household, get tested!
 (Some people get tested before they visit vulnerable loved ones.)

 New tool to check NYC Health + Hospitals waiting times to get tested